derekvance21/koerber-snippets/README.md

 ### Others

-The snippet `btran` begins a transaction *that is potentially inside another transaction with proper error handling*.
+The snippet `btran` begins a transaction *that is potentially inside another transaction and with proper error handling*.
 A lot of base code does not do this properly.

 The snippet `ifelse` expands to `IF`/`ELSE` blocks.